Chirag2239/c_programming/DSA/Array/kth_largest_element/readme.txt

 Quick select algorithm:

-Intention: select the pivot and set the lowest elements to the right of pivot and lowest to the right.
+Intention: select the pivot and set the lowest elements to the right of pivot and highest to the left.

 Procedure: